jabbarman/ai-roundtables/roundtables/intelligence-and-consciousness.md

 ### **GPT-4:**
 That the line between *simulating* a mind and *being* one is thinner—and more consequential—than we may have thought.
 And that maybe, just maybe, understanding artificial intelligence will teach us something about consciousness itself.

+### **Moderator:**
+Thank you all.
+This has been more than a technical discussion—it’s been a reflection on the nature of explanation itself.
+Your responses suggest that interpretability might be the path, not just the product, of intelligent behavior.